AP 180: Political Electioneering

 1.2.
 School space may be rented after hours by a candidate or party on a commercial use basis; and

 1.3.
-Political candidates and/or their representatives may speak to classes, groups, or assemblies, preferably during non-school hours, provided the attendance is by invitation and is voluntary, and provided all parties are given equal opportunity.
+Political candidates and/or their representatives may speak to groups, or assemblies, preferably during non-school hours, provided the attendance is by invitation and is voluntary, and provided that all political candidates are provided with an equitable opportunity to present and/or participate.

-2. The posting or distribution of campaign materials associated with elections on lands or within buildings owned by the Division shall be considered to be prohibited, with the following exceptions:
+2. The posting or distribution of campaign materials associated with elections on lands or within buildings owned by the Division is prohibited, with the following exceptions:

 2.1.1.
 All political materials shall be removed from school premises at the end of any such meeting;

 2.2.
-Those election materials used as classroom teaching resources on the condition that support for an individual candidate or political party is not solicited; and
+Election materials used as classroom teaching resources, on the condition that support for an individual candidate or political party is not solicited; and

 4. Political candidates and/or their representatives shall not have access, during school hours, to school classes or assemblies on behalf of their candidacy or on behalf of their party/constituency for the purpose of solicitation of support.

-5. The School Council Chair may invite candidates for the position of trustee to participate in an information session at a School Council meeting.
+5. The School Council Chair may invite candidates for the position of trustee to participate in an information session at a School Council meeting, provided all trustee candidates for the ward in which the school resides are provided with an equitable opportunity; notably

-6. The Principal shall report to the Associate Superintendent, Corporate Supports and Services any unusual circumstances that may originate from political electioneering.
+6. The Principal shall report any unusual circumstances that may originate from political electioneering to the Associate Superintendent, Corporate Supports and Services.

 7. The Associate Superintendent, Corporate Supports and Services may be requested to rule on extraordinary requests within the parameters of this administrative procedure.